geoschem/GCClassic/docs/source/starting/hardware-requirements.rst

 -------------------------
 The following sections will help you assess how much disk space you will need on your server to store GEOS-Chem Classic input data.

 The data format used by GEOS-Chem Classic is `COARDS-compliant netCDF
 <http://wiki.seas.harvard.edu/geos-chem/index.php/The_COARDS_netCDF_conventions_for_earth_science_data>`_.
 This
 is a standard file format used for Earth Science applications.

 .. _emissions-fields:

 Emissions fields
 ~~~~~~~~~~~~~~~~
-Please see our :ref:`hemco-data-dirs.rst` page for more information.
+Please see our :ref:`hemco-data-dirs` page for more information.

 .. _meteorology-fields: